c9s/bbgo/doc/development/series.md

-Indicator Interface
+Series Interface
 -----------------------------------

-In bbgo, we've added several interfaces to standardize the indicator protocol.
+Series defines the data structure of the indicator data.

+indicators use this series interface to manage these time-series data.

-The new interfaces will allow strategy developers switching similar indicators without checking the code.
+The interface allow strategy developers to switch similar indicators without checking the code.

 Signal contributors or indicator developers were also able to be benefit from the existing interface functions, such as `Add`, `Mul`, `Minus`, and `Div`, without rebuilding the wheels.

 The series interface in bbgo borrows the concept of `series` type in pinescript that allow us to query data in time-based reverse order (data that created later will be the former object in series).
 Right now, based on the return type, we have two interfaces been defined in [pkg/types/indicator.go](../../pkg/types/indicator.go):